fractaledmind/fractaled_mind/source/articles/conjunctive-binarism.html.md

 | T     | F     | F           |
 | F     | T     | F           |

-Well there you have it, the conjunctive binary `(P & ¬P)` _can never be true_. [^ disjunctive binary is always true] In many ways the the simplest, most intuitive answer to the question of "What is truth?" is "I don't know, but it certainly isn't `(P & ¬P)`".
+Well there you have it, the conjunctive binary `(P & ¬P)` _can never be true_ [^AA].
+In many ways the the simplest, most intuitive answer to the question of "What is truth?" is "I don't know, but it certainly isn't `(P & ¬P)`".
 In fact, Aristotle himself states this directly in his _Metaphysics_[^5]:

->"The most certain of all basic principles is that contradictory propositions are not true simultaneously."
+>The most certain of all basic principles is that contradictory propositions are not true simultaneously.
 (1011b13-14)

 This idea, that a proposition (`P`) and its contradiction (`¬P`) cannot both be true in the same sense at the same time, is so fundamental to human logical thought that it is a _law_, the Law of Non-Contradiction.